 What is Ashwagandha?

 This root is popular in Ayurvedic medicine (Indian medicine) and has been used for over 3,000 years.
-It’s known for a number of benefits, including thyroid regulation, battling anxiety and stress, helping depression, and decreasing inflammation.
+Ashwagandha is known for a number of benefits, including thyroid regulation, battling anxiety and stress, helping depression, and decreasing inflammation.
+Ashwagandha for anxiety is the most notable and researched benefit.

 It’s an adaptogen, a substance that helps the body cope with stress.